Michaelsalaja/Michaelsalaja/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Michael%20Salaja-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/michaelsalaja/)

-I am a postgraduate and a Cybersecurity Analyst with a profound interest in Incident detection and Response and a dedication to solving complex problems.
-I love solving problems more than I love myself.
+I am a postgraduate and a Cybersecurity Analyst with a profound interest in Network security, and Incident detection and Response.
+I have a fervent dedication to solving complex problems because I love solving problems more than I love myself.
 These hands-on-labs help build skills that will translate into real world IT Support, SOC, IT Security, and Network Administration & Engineering.

 ## Objective

 My journey in Foreign policy Security & Nuclear Weapons and working as a Data Security Manager has led me to develop a passion for Cybersecurity.
-Currently, I am eager to transition into joining a Security Operations Center (SOC) as a Tier 1 & 2 Analyst, Cybersecurity Analyst, or Network Security Engineer and work my way up to become a Chief Information Security Officer (CISO).
+Currently, I am eager to transition into joining a Security Operations Center (SOC) as a Tier 1 & 2 Analyst, Cybersecurity Analyst as well as a Network Security Engineer.
 Cybersecurity is not a DESTINATION, it's a JOURNEY that you have to continuously embark on.

 ## Skills